anito/vod-app-svelte-kit/README.md

 *This repo is a Proof Of Concept*

 In order to learn (and learn to love) the benefits of this javascript framework over others, this project deals with most of the main concepts which form the base of SvelteKit.
-In order to accomplish that, I referred to an old clients request enabling his (physical therapy) clients to adhere prescribed therapies and not to dispense of the homes comfort by means of video footage.
+In order to accomplish that, I referred to an old clients request enabling his (physical therapy) clients to adhere to prescribed therapies w/o the dispense of the homes comfort and guiding clients through their therapy by means of video footage.

 Manage videos on a per user basis.
 Create time frames limiting access to booked video content.